sebsto/amplify-ios-workshop/MOB304/instructions/content/40_add_api/30_client_code.md

 At high level, here is how we gonna proceed

-- first, we're going [to add](#add-the-aws-appsync-client-library) the `pod` dependency to access the AWS AppSync client library
+- first, we're going [to add](#add-the-aws-appsync-client-library) the `pod` dependency to access the Amplify API client library

-- the [app sync client code is contained](#add-client-code-in-the-application-delegate) in `AppDelegate` class, as we did for authentication.
+- then we will add the [app sync client code](#add-client-code-in-the-application-delegate) in `AppDelegate` class, as we did for authentication.

 - `UserData` class holds a hard code reference to the list of Landmarks loaded at application startup time.
 [We are going to replace with an empty list](#modify-userdata-class) (`[]`) and we're going to add code to query the API and populate the list after sucesfull sign in.